 Treatment Options Offered at Vantage Point

 Individual therapy can be incredibly helpful to help you better understand where the suicidal thoughts come from.
-You’ll work with your therapist to learn more about any co-occurring disorders and ways that these may have impacted your life.
+You’ll work with your therapist to learn more about any co-occurring mental health disorders and ways that these may have impacted your life.
 You’ll also discuss ways you can combat these challenges and work toward building a healthier life.

 Family therapy will help you and your family reconnect as suicidal thoughts and behaviors may have caused major shifts in the family dynamic.
-We’ll help your loved ones to better understand suicide, co-occurring disorders, and ways in which they can help you as you recover.
+We’ll help your loved ones to better understand suicide, co-occurring mental health disorders, and ways in which they can help you as you recover.
 In addition, we’ll refer your loved ones to community resources to assist in their continued recovery.

 - Expressive therapy